Joshua Nkomo: Conflict with Mugabe

-Despite reaching their ultimate goal, ousting Smith's minority regime, Nkomo could not reconcile his differences with Mugabe.
+Despite reaching their ultimate goal, ousting Smith's minority government, Nkomo could not reconcile his differences with Mugabe.

 Ideological differences kept the two men apart as Mugabe's Marxism clashed with Nkomo's Georgist reformism.
 Nkomo's ethnic background was also grounds for distrust by Mugabe who constantly feared an uprising by the historically turbulent Ndebele population.
 Nkomo would make concessions and attempts to improve relationships but met with varying results, the most successful being the ones where Sally Hayfron would intervene, as she was the only person within Mugabe's party who was supportive of Nkomo.

 Initially, Mugabe refused to give Nkomo the position of Minister of Defence which Nkomo had been hoping for.
 After the intervention of Sally Hayfron, Nkomo was appointed to the cabinet (as minister without portfolio), but in 1982 was accused of plotting a coup d'état after South African double agents in Zimbabwe's Central Intelligence Organization, attempting to cause distrust between ZAPU and ZANU, planted arms on ZAPU owned farms and then tipped Mugabe off to their existence.

 In a public statement Mugabe said, "ZAPU and its leader, Dr. Joshua Nkomo, are like a cobra in a house.
 The only way to deal effectively with a snake is to strike and destroy its head."
 He unleashed the Fifth Brigade upon Nkomo's Matabeleland homeland in Operation Gukurahundi, killing up to 20,000 Ndebele civilians in an attempt to destroy ZAPU and create a one-party state.
 Nkomo fled the country.
 Mugabe's government claimed that he had "illegally" left dressed as a woman:

 Nkomo ridiculed the suggestion that he escaped dressed as a woman.
 "I expected they would invent stupid stories about my flight....
 People will believe anything if they believe that".
 He added that "nothing in my life had prepared me for persecution at the hands of a government led by black Africans."

 After the Gukurahundi massacres, in 1987 Nkomo consented to the absorption of ZAPU into ZANU, resulting in a unified party called ZANU-PF, leaving Zimbabwe as effectively a one-party state and leading some Ndebeles to accuse Nkomo of selling out.
 These Ndebele individuals were in such a minority that they did not constitute a meaningful power base within ZAPU.
 As part of the deal, Nkomo became vice-president when the constitution was amended to create a second vice-president in 1990.
 He was sworn in as vice-president on 6 August 1990.
 In practice, the post was almost powerless.
 With his health failing, his influence declined.

 When asked late in his life why he allowed this to happen, he told historian Eliakim Sibanda that he did it to stop the murder of the Ndebele (who supported his party) and of the ZAPU politicians and organizers who had been targeted by Zimbabwe's security forces since 1982.
 "Mugabe and his Shona henchmen have always sought the extermination of the Ndebele," he said.